Employment at TBMA:

 We are currently accepting applications for the following part-time faculty positions (afternoon/evening teaching hours):

-1) Piano Teacher – see below for required qualifications and application instructions.
+1) Piano Teacher – see below for required qualifications and application instructions (MUST BE AVAILABLE FOR FRIDAY/SATURDAY HOURS).

-3) Cello Teacher – see below for required qualifications and application instructions.
+2) Guitar Teacher – see below for required qualifications and application instructions (MUST BE AVAILABLE FOR FRIDAY/SATURDAY HOURS).

-2) Guitar Teacher – see below for required qualifications and application instructions.
+3) Violin Teacher – see below for required qualifications and application instructions (MUST BE AVAILABLE FOR FRIDAY/SATURDAY HOURS).

 Tampa Bay Music Academy is always interested in meeting qualified part-time faculty in all areas of the performing arts.
 Our selection process includes an in person interview, a brief performance/audition (or recording of same) and a brief demonstration of teaching technique.
 Successful candidates will possess the following qualifications: